-The Solanaceae Family was named and described by Antoine Laurent de Jussieu in Genera Plantarum in 1789.
+The plant family Solanaceae was named and described by Antoine Laurent de Jussieu in Genera Plantarum in 1789.

-Plants of the World Online lists 100 accepted genera in this family commonly known as the nightshade family (as of 1-20-21 when I am updating this page).
+As of 1-16-23 when this page was last updated, Plants of the World Online lists 99 genera in this family commonly known as the nightshade family.

 Some of our favorite vegetables are in this genera including tomatoes, potatoes, eggplant, peppers.
 Tobacco is also in this family.

 Besides growing tomatoes, potatoes, eggplant, and peppers, I have grown Brugmansia and Datura.
 I have identified several wildflowers in this family growing on my farm that are quite common.
 You can click on the plant names under the photos to go to their own pages.